Johan Bolmsjö's GNU Emacs Configuration

 Completion is provided by Corfu together with Orderless.

-Completion is triggered by C-M-i
+Completion is triggered by C-M-i which is bound to complete-symbol.

 The TAB key is also configured to either indent (if it can), else complete.